dlebansais/PgBreeder-Disclosed/Tutorial/AnimalHusbandryGuide.md

 + You can buy stable slots, but again there is a maximum and most players will not have a livestock bigger than 20 pets.
 + Breeding costs money, and if you want to speed it, resources, though it's not a big issue if you're focusing on this feature of the game.
 + About half of your livestock will be male, and the other half female, but be careful not to have too many males.
 Remember that males don't stay pregnant and can participate to new breeding attempts more quickly than females.
 This said, you still need to maintain good values for genes on both males and females, which divides your number of slots by half.
 + You might want to breed more than one specie.
-For instance, if you focus on bees only than your entire stable can be dedicated to bee pets.
+For instance, if you focus on bees only, then your entire stable can be dedicated to bee pets.
 But if you want to have say maxed out bees and wasps in the end, you need to be careful: when mating a bee and a wasp, the chance of obtaining either is based on intelligence.
 If your livestock of bees (for instance) outgrows wasps by intelligence, or worse if you plan to introduce wild wasps only at the end, babies will almost always be bees and it might prove very difficult to create a maxed out wasp.
 + This is even worse when breeding species that cannot mix, like bees/wasps and cats.

 For these reasons, it is important to decide for a strategy that can work in a slot-constrained environment.
 This guide suggests a strict minimum of 6 slots per specie, and leave it to you to increase the number of slots at the expense of breeding less species.